 Today, Christians no longer offer animal sacrifices involving blood, but instead have atonement through faith in Jesus Christ.
-He is the way, the truth, and the life (John 14:6) and the only way to God (Acts 4:12).
-Through faith in Jesus Christ, any person who believes in Him can have everlasting life (John 3:16).
+He is the way, the truth, and the life (John 14:6) and the source of salvation (Acts 4:12).
+Through faith in Jesus Christ, any person can have everlasting life (John 3:16).
 “Jesus [is] the mediator of a new covenant, and . . . the sprinkled blood” (Hebrews 12:24).

 Recommended Resource: Jesus: The Greatest Life of All by Charles Swindoll